-These files, which come from other series such as 445 & 449, are listed on ARCHWAY.
+These files, which come from other series such as series (AAAB W291 449), are listed on Archway.
 They refer to those who were interned, either as aliens or as prisoners of war.
-A nominal card index 1914-c1930 [AAAC 443]. lists name, nationality and POW number only.

-Most of the individuals originally listed in this series have been included in AAAB 482 and should be accessed through that series, using ARCHWAY (about 700 names listed).
+Most of the individuals originally listed in this series have been included in AAAB 482 W291 /1-70 and should be accessed through that series, using Archway (about 700 names listed).
 However, a few individual files remain listed in the original series.

 In this series there are also more general files relating to aliens, which may mention individuals, such as: